metamagic-games/dnd-homebrews/src/Subclasses/Fighter/CombatMedic/CombatMedic.md

 At 10th level, you learn to deal with injuries swiftly in the heat of battle.
 You gain the following benefits:

-- As a bonus action. you can spend one use of a healer's kit to tend to a creature and restore 1d4 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+- As a bonus action. you can spend one use of a healer's kit to tend to a creature and restore 1d4 - 1 hit points to it per your medicine proficiency bonus.
 The creature can't regain hit points from feat again until it finishes a short or long rest.
 - You gain the cantrip _Spare the Dying_.

 #### Preventative Medicine

 At 15th level, you learn to use your Healer's Kit to better prepare you and your allies for battle.
 You gain the following benefits:

-- As a bonus action, you can spend two uses of a healer's kit to give 1d6 + 4 temporary hitpoints to a target until their next short or long rest.
+- As a bonus action, you can spend two uses of a healer's kit to give 1d4 + plus your medicine proficiency bonus temporary hitpoints to a target until their next short or long rest.
 - As an action, you can spend four uses of a healer's kit to give a target resistance to one type of damage until their next short or long rest.

 #### Anatomical Precision